supportingami/sami-website/backend/src/plugins/sami-admin/README.md

-# Strapi plugin sami-website-deploy
+# Strapi plugin sami-admin

-A quick description of sami-website-deploy.
+A quick description of sami-admin.

 Build plugin and backend